drupal-media/image_widget_crop/modules/image_widget_crop_examples/README.md

-ImageWidgetCrop Example module
+ImageWidgetCrop Examples module
 ==============================

-Provides an out of box example implementation of ImageWidgetCrop.
+Provides an out of box examples implementation of ImageWidgetCrop.

 Requirement
 -----------